 All materials, such as maps, illustrations, figures, etc. must fit within the margins.
 Items which cannot be reduced can be included in ScholarWorks as supplemental files.
-Videos, websites, Powerpoint presentations, or other materials may also be submitted as supplemental files.
-These materials must be included with the initial submission, and the Office of Graduate Studies should be notified.
+Videos, websites, PowerPoint presentations, or other materials may also be submitted as supplemental files.
+Please notify the Office of Graduate Studies if you wish to include supplemental files so we can enable this option for you.